Your Directors are pleased to present the 24th Annual Report and the AuditedAccounts of the Company for the year ended 31st March 2020.

 The Company has established a Vigil Mechanism and Whistle Blower Policy to provide aframework for promoting responsible and secure whistle blowing and to provide a channel tothe employee(s) Directors and other stakeholders to report to the management concernsabout unethical behavior actual or suspected fraud or violation of the code of conduct orpolicy/ies of the Company.
 The details of said vigil mechanism is given in CorporateGovernance Report which forms part of this Annual Report.

 NOMINATION AND REMUNERATION POLICY

-The disclosure as per Rule 9 of Companies (Corporate Social Responsibility Policy)Rules 2014 is made in prescribed form which is annexed to this Report as Annexure III.
+The disclosure as per Rule 9 of Companies (Corporate Social Responsibility Policy)Rules 2014 is made in prescribed form which is annexed to this Report as Annexure IV.